borglab/SwiftFusion/doc/DifferentiableManifoldRecipe.md

 ```

 Finally, conform the struct to `Manifold`.
 This automatically adds a `var
-coordinate` property that lets to access the point's coordinates and a
+coordinate` property that lets you access the point's coordinates and a
 `init(coordinate:)` initializer that lets you create a new point with the given
 coordinates.
 You should always use these methods rather than the
 `coordinateStorage` methods when writing functions that use the manifold.